marionettejs/backbone.marionette/docs/marionette.approuter.md

 It is recommended that you divide your controller objects into smaller pieces of related functionality and have multiple routers / controllers, instead of just one giant router and controller.

+## onRoute

+If it exists, AppRouters will call the `onRoute` method whenever a user navigates within your app.
+The callback receives three arguments: the name, path, and arguments of the route.